deckhouse/deckhouse/docs/documentation/pages/DECKHOUSE-FAQ.md

 ## How do I change the configuration of a cluster?

-The general cluster parameters are stored in the `ClusterConfiguration' structure.
+The general cluster parameters are stored in the `ClusterConfiguration` structure.
 It contains parameters such as:

 - cluster domain: `clusterDomain`;
 - CRI used in the cluster: `defaultCRI`;